-Internal server errors are not specific to WordPress, and it can happen with anything else running on your server as well.
+Internal server errors are not specific to WordPress, and they can happen with anything else running on your server as well.
 Due to the generic nature of this error, it doesn’t tell you anything.
-Having said that, an internal server error is usually caused by a plugin’s and/or theme’s function.
-Other possible causes of an internal server error are corrupted .htaccess or .wp-config file and an exceeded PHP memory limit.
-Sometimes an internal server error only shows up when you are trying to access the Dashboard while the rest of the site works fine.
+However, an internal server error is usually caused by a plugin’s and/or theme’s function.
+Other possible causes of an internal server error are corrupted .htaccess or .wp-config files and an exceeded PHP memory limit.
+Sometimes an internal server error only shows up when you try to access the Dashboard while the rest of the site works fine.

-In this article we will look at how to troubleshoot an internal server error in your WordPress installation.
+This article will look at how to troubleshoot an internal server error in your WordPress installation.

 Checking for corrupt .htaccess file

-The first thing you should do when troubleshooting the internal server error in WordPress is check for a corrupted .htaccess file.
+When troubleshooting the internal server error in WordPress, the first thing you should do is check for a corrupted .htaccess file.
 You can do so by renaming your main .htaccess file to something like .htaccess_old.
-To rename your .htaccess file, you will need to login to your site via FTP.
+To rename your .htaccess file, you will need to log in to your site via FTP.
 Your .htaccess file will be located in the root directory alongside your wp-content, wp-admin, and wp-includes folders.

-If checking for the corrupt .htaccess file solution did not work for you, then you need to continue reading this article.
+If checking for the corrupt .htaccess file solution did not work for you, continue reading this article.

 Increasing the PHP memory limit

-If you are seeing the internal server error only when you try to login to your WordPress admin or uploading an image in your wp-admin, then you should increase the memory limit by following these steps:
+If you see the internal server error only when you try to login to your WordPress admin or upload an image in your wp-admin, then you should increase the memory limit by following these steps:

 - Create a blank text file called php.ini